navnorth/wp-oer/readme.txt

 3. Display educational resources on your WordPress website!

 == Changelog ==
+= 0.8.9 =
+* Upgrade Bootstrap library to 5.1.3
+* Applied proper sanitizing of server variables when saving resources and subject areas
+* Replaced usage of $_SERVER['DOCUMENT_ROOT'] variable with ABSPATH

 = 0.8.8 =
 * Replaced usage of cURL and file_get_contents with HTTP API
 * Changed SLL embed code to enqueue external javascript instead of putting it inline